Peter Schwartz (Capitol rioter): Sentencing

 Schwartz faced a maximum prison sentence of 45 years.
-Federal prosecutors recommended a prison sentence of 294 months (24 years and six months) for Schwartz, describing him as "one of the most violent and aggressive participants in the [Capitol attack]", as well as someone who "has a long history of assaulting police officers and women".
-Prosecutors also argued for three years of supervised release and a fine of $71,541, the amount Schwartz had earned from an online fundraiser in which he referred to himself as a political prisoner; they argued that Schwartz should not profit from his participation in the Capitol attack.
+Federal prosecutors recommended a prison sentence of 294 months (24 years and 6 months) for Schwartz, describing him as "one of the most violent and aggressive participants" in the Capitol attack, as well as someone who "has a long history of assaulting police officers and women".
+Prosecutors also argued for three years of supervised release and a fine of $71,541, the amount Schwartz had raised from an online fundraiser in which he referred to himself as a political prisoner; they argued that Schwartz should not profit from his participation in the Capitol attack.

 This recommended prison sentence was the longest for any Capitol attack defendant, and was more than twice as long as any other recommendation.
-Schwartz's attorneys requested a prison sentence of four years and six months, stating that his actions were motivated by a "misunderstanding" about the 2020 United States presidential election, the results of which President Donald Trump and his allies attempted to overturn by promoting baseless conspiracy theories that Democrats stole the election.
+Schwartz's attorneys requested a prison sentence of four years and six months, stating that his actions were motivated by a "misunderstanding" about the 2020 United States presidential election, the results of which U.S. President Donald Trump and his allies attempted to overturn by promoting baseless conspiracy theories that Democrats stole the election.

 On May 5, 2023, U.S. District Judge Amit Mehta sentenced Schwartz to 170 months in prison and 36 months of supervised release, as well as ordering him to pay $2,000 in restitution.
 Schwartz and two co-defendants—Jeffrey Scott Brown and Markus Maly—were the first Capitol attack defendants to be convicted of assaulting police officers with pepper spray.
-An attorney for Schwartz stated that they planned to appeal both his conviction and sentence.
+An attorney for Schwartz stated that they planned to appeal his conviction and sentence.
 Shortly before Schwartz was pardoned, an appeals court overturned one of his non-assault charges.

 At the time, Schwartz's prison sentence was the longest for any defendant in the Capitol attack, surpassing the 10-year prison term given to retired New York City police officer Thomas Webster in September 2022.
-Schwartz's prison sentence remained the longest for any Capitol attack defendant until Stewart Rhodes, the leader of the far-right Oath Keepers militia, was sentenced to 18 years in prison on May 25, 2023.
+Schwartz's prison sentence remained the longest for any Capitol attack defendant until Stewart Rhodes, the founder and leader of the far-right anti-government Oath Keepers militia, was sentenced to 18 years in prison on May 25, 2023.
 By the third anniversary of the Capitol attack, Schwartz's prison sentence remained the longest for any Capitol rioter convicted of assaulting a federal officer.
 At the time of Trump's blanket pardon of January 6 defendants, Schwartz's prison sentence was the seventh-longest for any defendant, as well as the second-longest for any rioter convicted of assaulting an officer, surpassed only by David Dempsey's 20-year sentence.